JANUARY | GOD GIVES US RELATIONSHIPS

 • Never Too Little! by Steph Williams — With this engaging retelling of Mark 10:13-16, toddlers hear how they are never too little to be God’s friend.
 In fact, that is the most important relationship in their life!

-• Which Shape Should I Be? by Pamela Kennedy — This story revisits familiar shapes children have explored throughout the year and invites them to notice how each one is different.
-It gently points to the deeper truth that God creates each of us uniquely.
+• Which Shape Should I Be? by Pamela Kennedy — This story revisits familiar shapes and invites children to notice how each one is different.
+It gently points to the deeper truth that God creates each of us uniquely and wants a relationship with each of us.

 • Curious Me!
-Families by Alison Behnke — This book gives toddlers language for family relationships.
-It supports naming roles and recognizing the people God has placed in their lives.
+Families by Alison Behnke — This book gives toddlers language for family relationships, helping them name roles and recognize the people God has placed in their lives.

-• A Little Book About Food by Leo Lionni — Food often anchors relationships.
-For young children it’s through shared routines and care; for adults it’s a shared meal and conversation around the table.
+• A Little Book About Food by Leo Lionni — Food anchors relationships.
+For young children it's shared routines and care; for adults it's a meal and conversation around the table.

 • The Trinity by Ryan McKenzie — This book introduces the Trinity with simple language and thoughtful illustrations.
-It offers a gentle way for both children and adults to sit with a deep truth about God’s relational nature.
+It opens a gentle door to the deepest relational truth of all: that God Himself exists in eternal relationship.

-• Tea Party Rules by Ame Dyckman — This charming story follows a bear who finds himself swept into a tea party he did not expect.
-It creates an easy on-ramp for imaginative play while opening conversation about belonging and hospitality.
+• Tea Party Rules by Ame Dyckman — This is a charming story about a bear swept into an unexpected tea party.
+It’s a wonderful on-ramp for imaginative play while opening conversations about belonging and hospitality.

-• God’s Very Good Idea by Trillia Newbell — This story celebrates God’s design for relationship within His family, the Church.
-I appreciate that it comes in both a hardcover and board book, making it accessible for a range of ages, including infants and toddlers.
+• God’s Very Good Idea by Trillia Newbell — This story celebrates God’s design for relationships within His family, the Church.
+I appreciate that it comes in both hardcover and board book formats, making it accessible to a range of ages.

 • Every Neighbor by Sarah Nunnally — This newly published book highlights the beauty of diversity and the call to love our neighbors well.
-It offers clear language and rich illustrations that help children notice and celebrate the people God has placed around them.
-Bonus: it features ways to say “hello!” in 12 languages!
+Bonus: it features ways to say "hello" in 12 different languages!

 This post contains affiliate links through our Amazon Associate account.
 That means if you purchase a book through these links, I may receive a small commission at no extra cost to you.
 Your support allows me to keep offering practical, Christ-centered tools for disciple-makers like you.